Stellar Escape from Globular Clusters. II. Clusters May Eat Their Own Tails

-The importance of both tidal tails/stellar streams and runaway/hypervelocity stars to Galactic archeology strongly motivates further theoretical study of escape from GCs.
-This work is the second of a series on this topic that began with a thorough pedagogical exploration of escape mechanisms \citep[][hereafter W23]{Weatherford2023a}.
-We now apply for the first time orbit-averaged star cluster models---via the \cite{Henon1971a,Henon1971b} Monte Carlo method---to study formation of tidal tails and stellar streams.
-This method simulates GCs of typical mass and density orders-of-magnitude faster than the direct $N$-body approach, making it far better suited to detailed large-parameter-space GC modeling.
-This is highly desirable for studies of tails/streams due to their rapidly growing detection rate and the extreme variety of conditions---both internal and external to the GC---that significantly affect stream properties (see further discussion in Section~\ref{S:discussion_additional_complexities}).
+The importance of stellar streams to Galactic archeology strongly motivates further theoretical study of escape from GCs.
+This work is the second of a series on this topic that began with a thorough exploration of escape mechanisms \citep[][hereafter W23]{Weatherford2023a}.
+W23 emphasized more strongly high-speed ejection, relevant to production of runaway or hypervelocity stars in the MW halo.
+Focusing more on low-speed escape, we now apply for the first time orbit-averaged GC models---using the \cite{Henon1971a,Henon1971b} Monte Carlo method---to study stellar stream formation.